Hatley Castle is a grand stone Edwardian mansion with beautiful gardens and a small museum at Royal Roads University in

-People don’t go to Hatley Castle primarily for the museum – they go for the views from the outside and for the gardens – the museum is just a small bonus.
+Visitors don’t go to Hatley Castle primarily for the museum since the latter is just a small bonus.
+They go instead for the views from the outside and for the gardens.
 Admission is by donation.

-The museum takes only a few minutes to go through, but more extensive guided tours of the castle are also available.
-The castle itself is only accessible via the formal estate tours which take place at various times during the summer season and only by appointment for groups of 10 or more in the shoulder season.
+A visit to the museum takes only a few minutes, but extensive guided tours of the castle are also available.
+The castle itself is only accessible via formal estate tours.
+These take place at various times during the summer season.
+In the non-summer shoulder season, tours are only available by appointment for groups of 10 or more.

-In most years, guided tours can be purchased at the gift shop downstairs for about $19 for adults, $16 for seniors (age 60+), $11 for youth (ages 6 to 17), and free for children age 5 and under.
+In most years, guided tours can be purchased at the gift shop downstairs.
+Admission costs about $19 for adults, $16 for seniors (age 60+), $11 for youth (ages 6 to 17), and free for children age 5 and under.
 A family with 2 adults usually costs about $52 and groups of 10 or more are eligible for a discount.

 Castle Movie Trivia

 Hatley Castle has been the setting for numerous Hollywood movies and television shows.
 These include The Boy Who Cried Werewolf, Deadpool, Descendants, MacGyver, Poltergeist: the Legacy, Ripper, Smallville, The Killing, Witches of East End, X-Men, X2 and others.